akto/Tea-Bach-and-Coding/CODING-LOG.md

 ## 2018

+- ### 16.01.2018
+  - I have been working on [`smallest-common-multiple.js`]() recently.
+Instead of using my own solution to this problem, I found a nice solution on [stackoverflow.com]().
+I had used an object to count all repeatable primes.
+But still can't figure out how I can repeat the divisions.
+I will keep try to figure it out later.

 - ### 15.01.2018
   - I created [`spinal-tap-case.js`](https://github.com/akto/algorithms-problem-solving/blob/master/spinal-tap-case.js).
 JS code to convert a string to spinal case.
 Spinal case is all-lowercase-words-joined-by-dashes.
   - Add some functionality to [Pomodoro Clock App](https://codepen.io/egemen/pen/zPzJQp).
 I tried to make the clock start again after an increase in the session or break amounts.
 I managed to do it but this time break and session amounts intermixed.
 So I decided to add an eclectic resetting properity to the application.
 Now It can be resetted.
 But clicking creates a new problem.
 I will look at it later.